 Learn more about QCM-D data collection at the Biolin Scientific Academy

-Learn more about the different QCM:s and when to use which one.
+At first glance, SPR and QCM-D are quite similar.
+Learn about the key differences and when to use which method

 Jennie is Global Technical Product Manager for QSense at Biolin Scientific.
 She has a Master of Science in Bioengineering from Chalmers University of Technology and spent the first years after graduation focusing on membrane proteins and how to identify and characterize these in the best way.
 At Biolin Scientific, she has also worked as an Application Specialist for QSense, In-House Sales Manager, and Academy Manager.